chanks/count/README.markdown

 ## Cool Stuff ##

-* Mingo does not read from the cache or database during normal operation, and writes are done in Mongo's non-blocking (unsafe) mode.
-This should keep Mingo very performant, as it doesn't spend any time waiting for I/O.
+* Mingo does not need to read from the cache or database during normal operation, and writes are done in Mongo's non-blocking (unsafe) mode.
+This should keep Mingo very performant, as it doesn't have to spend any time waiting for I/O.

 * Since Mingo doesn't rely on the database being available, it is very durable - if your MongoDB instance fails, the results collected while it is down will be lost, but Mingo's normal operation will not be interrupted (users will still be randomized, will still always see the same value, etc).

 * All of the writes to Mongo are atomic, so there should be no concurrency issues.
 It is strongly recommended that your MongoDB server have enough RAM to hold Mingo's entire results collection in memory, though.

-## Not Yet Implemented ##
+## To Do ##

-* Some way to tie Mingo in with user accounts.
-Currently Mingo uses an integer stashed in the session to track users, which will be different if the same person logs in on multiple computers.
+* Figure out how to best ignore participations/conversions by bots.

-* Something to ignore participations/conversions by bots.
+* Figure out how to best test Mingo under other versions of Ruby.
+Railties is a development dependency, and it require 1.8.7 or 1.9.2 so it's hard to run specs under other versions, even though Mingo's codebase is pretty small and simple and should work fine.